Bronto Tracing goes GA: investigate across all your traces and logs, never sample again

 Tracing is live now for all Bronto accounts.
 If you're already forwarding OpenTelemetry trace data to Bronto, the overview and the bidirectional correlation are available immediately in the Tracing section of your account.

-If you're new to Bronto, you can sign up for a trial today to get started.
+If you're new to Bronto, you can sign up for a trial to get started.

-For instrumentation, dashboard filters, and the full capability reference, see the Tracing documentation.
+For instrumentation, dashboard filters, and the full capability reference, see our Tracing documentation.
 We ship instrumentation guides for twelve languages, each covering logs and traces through a single OTel SDK setup: .NET, C++, Erlang/Elixir, Go, Java, Kotlin, Node.js, PHP, Python, Ruby, Rust, and Swift.